edw/async.combinators/README.md

 And on and on.
 Pretty soon what was a single line of code has become a stomach-turning mess.
-Wouldn't it be nice if someone wrote a combinator library that allows you to apply various useful behaviour to a function, letting you concentrate on writing elegant code-haiku you can send to your parents when they ask, "What exactly do you _do_ for a living?"
+Wouldn't it be nice if someone wrote a combinator library that allows you to apply various useful behaviors to a function, letting you concentrate on writing elegant code-haiku you can send to your parents when they ask, "What exactly do you _do_ for a living?"

+I aspire to write such a library for you.
+And myself, of course.

 ### Note